top of page

 • Tanzania is the seventh country in the world with the most bird species, making it a premier birdwachting destination.

-The Great Migration:
+The Great Migration

-• One of the most spectacular wildlife events, the Great Migration involves over two million wildebeest, zebras, and gazelles moving across the plains in search of fresh grazing grounds.
-This annual migration, which peaks between December to March in Serengeti National Park, is a remarkable display of nature’s endurance and survival.
+• As one of the most spectacular wildlife events, the Great Migration involves over two million wildebeest, zebras, and gazelles moving across the plains in search of water and fresh grazing grounds.

-Predators & Prey:
+Predators & Prey

 • The Serengeti is a hotspot for predator-prey interactions.
 Watch for cheetahs sprinting after gazelles, hyenas scavenging after the hunt, and wild dogs in packs, often seen hunting or playing.

-Endangered Species:
+Endangered Species

 Flora & Vegetation

-Savannahs & Grasslands:
+Savannahs & Grasslands

-Forests & Woodlands:
+Forests & Woodlands

-Wetlands & Lake Shores:
+Wetlands & Lake Shores

 bottom of page